f3d-app/f3d/doc/user/OPTIONS.md

 ### `--texture-material=<texture file>` (_path_)

 Set the texture file to control the occlusion, roughness and metallic values of the object.
 Please note this will be multiplied with the roughness and metallic options, which have impactful default values.
-To obtain true results, use --roughness=1 --metallic=1.
+To obtain true results, use `--roughness=1` and `--metallic=1`.
 Must be in linear color space.
 Model specified by default.

 ### `--texture-emissive=<texture file>` (_path_)